alphachai/docker-workshop/README.md

 What's the difference between docker and a virtual machine?

-"It works on my machine, but not in production!"
+- It works on my machine, but not in production!"
+- Build once, deploy everywhere